arbarikcp/slack-tutorial/README.md

 - **Update auth.ts**: Add github provider to the auth.ts file.
 - Enable github authentication in convex.
-- Create a github oAuth app, and get the client id and client secret.
+- Create a github oAuth app, get the redirect url from convex project settings -> Url & deploy key -> HTTP Actions URL and get the client id and client secret.
 - ` npx convex env set AUTH_GITHUB_ID yourgithubclientid`
 - ` npx convex env set AUTH_GITHUB_SECRET yourgithubclientsecret`
 - After adding this we can see these env variable in convex project settings.-> Environment variables.